PsychoLlama/holz/README.md

   <p>A structured, composable logging framework.</p>
 </div>

-## Project Status

-:construction: Unstable Concept :construction:

 ## Purpose

 Most logging frameworks are destructive.
-The act of converting logs to strings partially destroys the data it contained.
+The act of converting logs to strings partially destroys the data it contains.
 Instead, Holz uses pipelines of structured data:

 ```typescript
 logger.info('Sending new user email', { userId: user.id });